Lucy Gray: Reception

 William Blake marked the poems Lucy Gray, "Strange fits", and "Louisa" with an "X", which provoked Mark Jones to write "The award for minimalist commentary must go to William Blake".
 Matthew Arnold believed that Lucy Gray was "a beautiful success" when contrasting how it is able to emphasise an incorporeal side of nature, and he believed that the poem "The Sailor's Mother" was "a failure" for its lack of the incorporeal.
 However, Swinburne believed that "The Sailor's Mother" was "the deeper in its pathos, the more enduring in its effect, the happier if also the more venturous in its simplicity".

 A.C.
-Bradley believed that "there is too much reason to fear that for half his readers his 'solitary child' is generalised into a mere 'little girl,' and that they never receive the main impression he wished this is very wrong where is the actual theme written to produce.
+Bradley believed that "there is too much reason to fear that for half his readers his 'solitary child' is generalised into a mere 'little girl,' and that they never receive the main impression he wished to convey.
 Yet his intention is announced in the opening lines, and as clearly shown in the lovely final stanzas, which gives even to this ballad the visionary touch".

+In 2020 Suzanne Collins released The Ballad of Songbirds and Snakes, a prequel to The Hunger Games.
+The book focused on President Snow's formation and his mentorship of Lucy Gray Baird, who is named for this poem, as District 12's female tribute in the 10th Hunger Games.
+The 2023 film adaptation included a musical rendition of the poem on its soundtrack, performed by Rachel Zegler.